Dumas Brothel

-The Dumas Brothel was a brothel in Butte, Montana.
+The Dumas Brothel was a brothel in Butte, Montana, United States.
 The brothel was founded by French-Canadian brothers Joseph and Arthur Nadeau in 1890 and named after the nominal owner, Delia Nadeau, née Dumas, who was Joseph's wife.
 It grew considerably through the years, with the miners employed by the city's copper mines often patronizing the establishment.

 After several changes of the "madams" and continuing pressure from authorities, the brothel closed in 1982, described as "a rare, intact commentary on social history".
 At the time of its closure, it was the longest operating brothel in the United States, having operated years after prostitution was made illegal.
 After closing, the brothel changed hands several times, eventually becoming a tourist attraction owned and managed by a series of Butte residents.

 Background

 In the 1870s, a group of women, called "ladies of the line", began selling sexual services on Park Street, in the north of the city of Butte, Montana.
 When the tents and shacks on the street were replaced with legitimate businesses some years later, the "Park Street girls", as they had come to be known, moved to the south of the city.
 By the mid-1880s, a variety of dance halls, gambling houses and saloons had appeared in the city.
 By 1888, Butte's East Galena Street was lined with brothels; in fact, nearly every building on the street housed prostitution.
 This area of Galena Street would come to be known as the "twilight zone".
 Paramount to these establishments was the Casino Theater, a mixture of a saloon, dance hall and brothel.
 In the late 19th century, several prominent Montanans owned brothels in Butte, including Lee Mantle, who would go on to be a United States senator, and Anton M. Holter, a wealthy businessman from Helena, Montana.

 Two French Canadian brothers, Joseph and Arthur Nadeau, would eventually acquire the most property in Butte's prostitution areas, or "red light district".
 The brothers built a brothel in 1890 on 45 East Mercury Street and named it for Delia Nadeau, Dumas, Joseph's wife.
 By the turn of the century, there were three high-class sex houses in Butte: the Hotel Victoria, the Windsor Hotel and the Dumas Brothel, also called the Dumas Hotel.